johnpeterman72/CursorRIPER.sigma/docs/symbols.md

 ## 🔗 Cross-Reference Notation
 - [↗️σ₁:R₁] = Reference to Requirement 1 in projectbrief.md
 - [↗️σ₄:T₃] = Reference to Task 3 in activeContext.md
+- [↗️σ₆:P₂] = Reference to Protected Region 2 in protection.md

 ## 🏷️ Common Indexing
 - R₁, R₂... = Requirements